anatolicvs/in-sylva.infrastructure/README.md

 * Run this command `docker-compose --compatibility up -d`
 * Run this command for stats of the container (ex: Mem & CPU usage.) `docker stats postgres_container`

+## Bash access to containers

+To create an interactive Bash session in a container, run `docker ps` to find the container ID.
+Then run:

+`docker exec -it <container-id> /bin/bash`

+## Important settings

+For production workloads, make sure the Linux setting `vm.max_map_count` is set to at least 262144.
+On the Open Distro for Elasticsearch Docker image, this setting is the default.
+To verify, start a Bash session in the container and run:

+`cat /proc/sys/vm/max_map_count`

+To increase this value, you have to modify the Docker image.
+On the RPM install, you can add this setting to the host machine’s `/etc/sysctl.conf` file by adding the following line:

+`vm.max_map_count=262144`

+Then run `sudo sysctl -p` to reload.

+The docker-compose.yml file also contains several key settings: `bootstrap.memory_lock=true, ES_JAVA_OPTS=-Xms512m -Xmx512m`, nofile 65536 and port 9600.
+Respectively, these settings disable memory swapping (along with memlock), set the size of the Java heap (we recommend half of system RAM), set a limit of 65536 open files for the Elasticsearch user, and allow you to access Performance Analyzer on port 9600.

 ## Environments

 This Compose file contains the following environment variables:

 * `POSTGRES_USER` the default value is **insylva_admin_pg**